 - the need for opportunities to connect and socialise in communities, and; - the means to connect with communities through improving transport.

-We will discuss what is happening to address loneliness and isolation in more detail in the older people's section.
+We will discuss what is happening to address loneliness and isolation in more detail in section three under 'older people'.